 There are many different weight classes in powerlifting.
 There are eight weight classes for men, ranging from 105 pounds to over 300 pounds.
 Men’s powerlifting weight classes are classified by weight.
 For example, the powerlifting category for 120-pound lifters is called “120s.”
 The 200-pound men’s division is called “200s,” and so on.

-Two divisions of women compete: 105 pounds and over.
-There are also two categories for teenage lifters: 75 pounds and over, and under 75 pounds.
+Two divisions of women compete for 105 pounds and over.
+There are also two categories for teenage lifters: 75 and over and under 75 pounds.
 Teenage lifters compete in one of these two categories based on their age.

 The men’s powerlifting weight classes are: